 In fact, I only work on my online business when my kids are napping or in bed.
 That’s it.

-I became a stay at home mom to be with my kids more, not start a full-time job and park them in front of the TV.
+I became a stay-at-home mom to be with my kids more, not start a full-time job and park them in front of the TV.

-Or, maybe you’re like me and you think holiday spending is obnoxious and your frugal heart just can’t bear it.
+Or maybe you’re like me and you think holiday spending is obnoxious, and your frugal heart just can’t bear it.

 Whatever the case, here are some things you can do to make the holidays more enjoyable and less focused on money.